Advice > Design

 For behavioral interviews, we recommend learning our step-by-step method for answering behavioral questions.
 Once you've familiarized yourself with the method, then get some practice with the questions we've provided in section 2.4 above.

-Finally, a great way to prepare for all of these different types of interviews, is to do a few practice rounds by yourself.
+A great way to prepare for all of these different types of interviews is to do a few practice rounds by yourself.
 To get the most out of this time, we recommend practicing out loud and setting a timer.
-And for the interviews where you would typically engage with an interviewer, play the role of both the candidate and the interviewer.
+For the interviews where you would typically engage with an interviewer, play the role of both the candidate and the interviewer.
 This probably sounds strange, but trust us, it can significantly improve your communication, focus, and time management.

 3.3 Practice with peers